ufukayyildiz/STOFOX/README.md

 Wrestling with terminal commands?
 Editing rclone config files?
 Trying to remember AWS CLI syntax every single time?
 It's exhausting.

-That's why we built **STOFOX**.
+That's why we built **stoFOX**.

 ---

-## 📦 What is STOFOX?
+## 📦 What is stoFOX?

-**STOFOX** is a modern, user-friendly desktop application specifically designed for Cloudflare R2 object storage.
+**stoFOX** is a modern, user-friendly desktop application specifically designed for Cloudflare R2 object storage.
 Written in Java, distributed as a macOS PKG installer, and requiring zero installation thanks to its embedded JRE.

 ### Key Features: